-In order to overcome some of these issues, still in the spirit of a theory in which consciousness is related to the collapse of the wave function, Chalmers and McQueen propose the introduction of what they call m-properties, whose superpositions are postulated either to be either forbiden, or to be "unstable" or "more likely to collapse."
-Moreover, they propose that some physical correlate of consciousness, such as integration of information (which Integrated Information Theory associates with consciousness, Tononi (2004)) could be an mproperty.
 Note however that, in order for a theory that allows superpositions of consciousness to work, one would need to ensure for superpositions of different conscious states to quickly evolve into states of well-defined consciousness, in such a way that we would fail to notice these transitions in our experience.
 Moreover, it is key to recognize that, in order to have a satisfactory explanation of our observations, it is not sufficient to suppress superposition of conscious states, for this is still compatible with the existence of well-defined states of consciousness that correspond to the superposition of macroscopic properties-which we do not seem to experience.
 Therefore, a scheme along this lines would also have to somehow block these states.

-In this paper we introduce a fully materialistic, mathematically precise, consciousnessbased collapse model that solves all the issues mentioned above.
-In particular, we present an objective collapse scheme, a version of CSL, where the collapse operator depends on integrated information (which, as we said, has been argued to measure consciousness).
+In this paper we introduce a mathematically precise, consciousness-based collapse model that solves all the issues mentioned above, and which is compatible with the truth of materialism.
+In particular, we present an objective collapse scheme, a version of the Continuous Spontaneous Location (CSL) model, where the collapse operator is associated with a property that measures the level of consciousness.
+In particular, for illustrative purposes, we will employ integrated information-which, as we mentioned, has been argued to measure consciousness.
 By doing so, we arrive at a detailed proposal, in which superpositions of conscious states are dynamically suppressed in a way that is fully compatible with experience.
 As a result, we provide a way to fill a gap that consciousness-based interpretations have systematically left behind, greatly contributing to their unpopularity.